tpolecat/tpolecat.github.io/_drafts/f-bounds.md

 b: Fish = Fish(Bob,2)
 ```

-However a limitation of this approach is that our trait doesn't actually constrain the implementation very much; you are simply required to return a `Pet`, not necessarily the *same type* of pet.
-So here is a `Kitty` that turns into a `Fish` when you rename it.
+However a limitation of this approach is that our trait doesn't actually constrain the implementation very much; we are simply required to return a `Pet`, not necessarily the *same type* of pet.
+So here is a `Kitty` that turns into a `Fish` when we rename it.

 ```scala
 case class Kitty(name: String, color: Color) {